butter-robotics/Butter.MAS.PythonAPI/docs/_sources/installation.md.txt

 ## Prerequisites

-You will need to install python 3 in order to use this software
+You will need to install Python 3 in order to use this software

 ## Installing